The Homogenizing Effect of Large Language Models on Human Expression and Thought: Reasoning Diversity

 \section{Reasoning Diversity}

-Beyond language and perspective, another consequential form of diversity at stake is reasoning diversity; the varied ways people reason, solve problems, and generate new ideas.
-Across disciplines, variation in reasoning is recognized as a key driver of collective strength \citep{lubart2001models,nijstad2002cognitive,nijstad2006group,dougherty1999minerva}.
-Innovation frequently arises from the recombination of ideas across different domains or worldviews \citep{muthukrishna2016innovation}, and societal adaptability has been linked to variation in reasoning styles and problem-solving approaches \citep{henrich2004demography}.
-Intellectual breakthroughs often emerge from engagement with unfamiliar concepts \citep{duede2024being}, and culturally specific reasoning strategies further illustrate this point \citep{medin2007culture}.
-For example, Native American (Menominee) children often grouped animals based on ecological relationships, such as shared habitat or interdependence, whereas European-American children tended to rely on taxonomic categories, which reveals how cultural experience shapes not just what people know, but how they reason about the world \citep{medin2004native}.
+Beyond language and perspective, another consequential form of diversity at stake is reasoning diversity, the varied ways people reason, solve problems, and generate new ideas, which arises from cultural and individual differences.
+For example, Native American (Menominee) children often group animals based on ecological relationships, such as shared habitat or interdependence, whereas European-American children tend to rely on taxonomic categories, reflecting broader differences in how people make sense of the world \citep{medin2004native,medin2007culture}.
+Across disciplines, variation in reasoning is recognized as a key driver of collective strength \citep{nijstad2002cognitive,page2008difference}.
+Groups composed of individuals who reason differently, using distinct heuristics and problem representations, consistently outperform groups made up of the highest-ability individuals \citep{hong2004groups}, and innovation and intellectual breakthroughs often emerge from the recombination of ideas across domains and engagement with unfamiliar concepts \citep{muthukrishna2016innovation,duede2024being}.

-As LLMs are increasingly deployed in reasoning-intensive settings, from planning and co-writing \citep{valmeekam2023planning,hwang202580}, to education and collaborative problem solving \citep{yan2024practical,chen2024large}, preserving reasoning diversity becomes crucial.
+As LLMs are increasingly deployed in reasoning-intensive settings \citep{valmeekam2023planning,chen2024large}, preserving reasoning diversity becomes crucial.
 If these systems reflect only a narrow slice of human thought, they risk reinforcing dominant cognitive styles while marginalizing others.
-Indeed, as \citet{cooperrider2019happens} warns, a global ``weirdization'' may already be underway: once-local ways of conceptualizing time, space, and causality are giving way to homogenized, Western-aligned models.
-Trained on massive, biased corpora, LLMs may not only reflect but also amplify this shift \citep{bender2021dangers}.
+While LLMs offer high performance and access to expertise, collective convergence on even optimal algorithms can reduce decision-making quality in complex systems \citep{kleinberg2021algorithmic}.
+This concern is not abstract: a global ``weirdization'' may already be underway, as once-local ways of conceptualizing time, space, and causality give way to homogenized, Western-aligned models \citep{cooperrider2019happens}.
+Trained on massive, biased corpora and built upon similar datasets and architectures, LLMs may further accelerate this shift, risking the homogenization of reasoning processes and decision outcomes across contexts \citep{bender2021dangers,bommasani2022picking}.